annotell/public-docs/docs-src/docs/kognic-io/calibrations/cameras-custom.md

 ## The WebAssembly module

 The WebAssembly must follow a strict interface where the module exports a function called `project_point_to_image`.
 The function must take three arguments of type `float64` and return two values of type `float64`.
-So the text representation this interface is `func (param f64 f64 f64) (result f64 f64)`.
+Thus, the WebAssembly text representation of this interface is `func (param f64 f64 f64) (result f64 f64)`.
 The three arguments are the x, y and z coordinates of the 3D point.
 The two return values are the x and y coordinates of the projected point in the image plane.
 WebAssembly doesn't support multiple return values by default but this can be enabled with the [multi-value](https://github.com/WebAssembly/multi-value)